platformsh/platformsh-docs/sites/friday/src/get-started/flask/deploy/configure.md

    # More information: https://docs.upsun.com/create-apps/app-reference.html#mounts
    # mounts:
    #   "/.cache": # Represents the path in the app.
-   #     source: "local" # "local" sources are unique to the app, while "service" sources can be shared among apps.
+   #     source: "storage" # "local" sources are unique to the app, while "service" sources can be shared among apps.
    #     source_path: "cache" # The subdirectory within the mounted disk (the source) where the mount should point.
    ```